 My wife and I have hit a brick wall in trying to purchase the freehold in Osterley.
 Can this matter be resolved via the Leasehold Valuation Tribunal?

 Most definitely.
 We can put you in touch with a Osterley conveyancing firm who can help.

-An example of a Lease Extension decision for a Osterley premises is Ground Floor Flat 91 Bath Road in May 2009. in a case where the freeholder could not be traced, the Brentford County Court ordered that the Lease be surrendered in return for the grant of a new lease of the Premises at a premium determined by the Leasehold Valuation Tribunal.
-The tribunal concluded that the price payable by the Applicant for the new lease of the premises be £15,900 This case affected 1 flat.
+An example of a Lease Extension matter before the tribunal for a Osterley residence is Ground Floor Flat 91 Bath Road in May 2009. in a case where the freeholder could not be traced, the Brentford County Court ordered that the Lease be surrendered in return for the grant of a new lease of the Premises at a premium determined by the Leasehold Valuation Tribunal.
+The tribunal concluded that the price payable by the Applicant for the new lease of the premises be £15,900 This case related to 1 flat.
 The number of years remaining on the existing lease(s) was 60.45 years.